 Care of the future, delivered today.

-It is impossible to say when or who began Cardiac Anesthesiology, but it is possible to describe the evolution of this new medical specialty over the past seventy-five years.
-Cardiac Anesthesiology can be defined as the anesthetic practice focused on the preoperative, intra-operative and postoperative evaluation and management of patients with cardiac and intra-thoracic vascular disease.
-Those practicing cardiac anesthesiology generate new knowledge applicable to all, but have a primary focus on cardiovascular, pulmonary, renal and central nervous systems.
+It is impossible to say when or who began cardiac anesthesiology, but it is possible to describe the evolution of this new medical specialty over the past seventy-five years.
+Cardiac Anesthesiology can be defined as the anesthetic practice focused on the preoperative, intraoperative and postoperative evaluation and management of patients with cardiac and intra- thoracic vascular disease.

-At MMHRC Cardiac Anesthesiology has evolved over the past thirteen years.
-Our vision is to innovate and deliver high quality, cost effective anesthesia care and pain management; to create rewarding careers for our staff; and to develop leadership in the field of cardiothoracic anesthesia and cardiac rehabilitation.
+In our hospital, Cardiac Anesthesiology has evolved over the past 20 years.
+Our vision is to innovate and deliver high quality, cost effective anesthesia care and pain management; to create rewarding careers for our staff; and to develop leadership in the field of cardiothoracic anesthesia, Cardiac Critical care, Cardiovascular Diabetology and Cardiac rehabilitation.

 STATISTICS: